MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/trusted-ai.md

 - **Clarify what the system can do**.
 If the AI system uses or generates metrics, it's important to show them all and how they're tracked.

 - **Clarify how well the system can do what it does**.
-Help users understand that AI won't be completely accurate.
+Help users understand that AI isn't completely accurate.
 Set expectations for when the AI system might make mistakes.

 ### During interaction